Beer and Oktoberfest Museum in Munich

-If you want to explore the historical side of Oktoberfest beyond what’s featured at the Oktoberfest Oide Wiesn, you’ll find it at the Oktoberfest Museum.
-The Beer and Oktoberfest Museum is found just a few steps from the Isartor, at 2 Sterneckerstraβe.
-You can check it out either before or after your Oktoberfest adventure.
+If you want to explore the historical side of Oktoberfest beyond what’s featured at the Oktoberfest Oide Wiesn, you’ll find it at The Beer and Oktoberfest Museum in Munich.
+The museum is found just a few steps from the Isartor, at 2 Sterneckerstraβe.
+It is open all year round.

 Treasures And Trinkets from Beer’s Past